WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

 - ketchup

   1. noun: a smooth sauce made chiefly from tomatoes and vinegar, used as a condiment. 一种丝滑的酱汁，主要由西红柿和醋制成，用作调味品。

+- kick

+  1. verb: strike or propel forcibly with the foot.

+     _"I kicked the ball up into the air"_

+  2. verb(INFORMAL): succeed in giving up (a habit or addiction).

+     _"smokers may soon have new help to kick the habit"_

+  3. verb: (of a gun) recoil when fired.

+     _"their guns kick so hard that they have developed a bad case of flinching"_

+  4. noun: a blow or forceful thrust with the foot.

+     _"a kick in the head"_

+  5. noun: a sudden forceful jolt.

+     _"the shuttle accelerated with a kick"_

+  6. noun(INFORMAL): the sharp stimulant effect of something, especially alcohol.

+     _"strong stuff, this brew: he felt the kick"_

+  7. noun(INFORMAL·US): soft sports shoes; sneakers.

+     _"when your energy or motivation dips, a new pair of kicks can get you moving again"_

+  8. phrase: kick ass - act in a forceful or aggressive manner.

+  9. phrase: kick someone's ass - beat, dominate, or defeat someone.

+  10. phrase: kick the bucket - die.

+      _"when the old girl finally kicked the bucket there was no mention of yours truly in the will"_

+  11. phrase: kick the can down the road - put off confronting a difficult issue or making an important decision, typically on a continuing basis.

+      _"I appreciate that he doesn't want to raise taxes, but sooner or later you have to stop kicking the can down the road"_

+  12. phrase: a kick in the pants - an unwelcome surprise that prompts or forces fresh effort.

+      _"the competition will be healthy, but we needed a kick in the pants"_

+  13. phrase: a kick in the teeth - a grave setback or disappointment.

+      _"this broken promise is a kick in the teeth for football"_

+  14. phrase: kick someone in the teeth - cause someone a grave setback or disappointment.

+      _"there are times when life kicks you in the teeth"_

+  15. phrase: kick oneself - be annoyed with oneself for doing something foolish or missing an opportunity.

+      _"he was kicking himself for not biding his time"_

+  16. phrase: kick someone or something to the curb - reject someone or something.

+      _"things get complicated for Alfie when he's kicked to the curb by his girlfriend"_

+  17. phrase: kick up a fuss - object loudly or publicly to something.

+      _"local people are kicking up a fuss about the noise and smells from the farm"_

+  18. phrase: kick someone upstairs - remove someone from an influential position in a business by giving them an ostensible promotion.

+      _"he'll be kicked upstairs for a year or so before taking early retirement"_

+  19. phrase: kick someone when they are down - cause further misfortune to someone who is already in a difficult situation.

+      _"he did not believe in the doctrine that you did not kick a man when he was down"_

+  20. phrase: kick the tires - inform oneself about the quality of a product, service, etc. before buying.

+      _"borrowers should be sure to kick the tires on that offer before signing up"_

+  21. phrase: kick against - protest against or resist something.

+      _"young people are supposed to kick against the establishment"_

+  22. phrase: kick around - (of a thing) lie unwanted or unexploited.

+      _"the idea has been kicking around for more than a year now"_

+  23. phrase: kick back - relax or enjoy oneself.

+      _"he has not been able to kick back and enjoy his success"_

+  24. phrase: kick in - come into effect or operation.

+      _"the hospital's emergency generators kicked in"_

+  25. phrase: kick off - (of a football game, soccer game, etc.) be started or resumed after a score by a player kicking the ball from a designated spot.

+      _"there are five games kicking off at 3pm on Saturday afternoon"_

+  26. phrase: kick on - continue to play or perform well.

+      _"maybe she'll kick on in the sport"_

+  27. phrase: kick out - expel or dismiss someone.

+      _"my parents kicked me out when I was 18"_

+  28. phrase: kick up - (of the wind) become stronger.

+      _"we were warned that the winds might kick up by mid-morning"_

 - kinship